eriksank/altcalconv/README.md

 ### 2.1.
 The capture function

-In order to facilitate program behaviour that effectively handles error conditions, the `altcalconv.sh` script the `capture` function:
+In order to facilitate program behaviour that effectively handles error conditions, the `altcalconv.sh` script implements the `capture` function:

 ```bash
 #!/usr/bin/env bash